-- Original and/or subsequent record used to evaluate the corner position.
+equent record used to evaluate the corner position

-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated. - corners.
+2. Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated

-3. Description of monument and accessories set to perpetuate the corner position.
+3. Description of monument and accessories set to perpetuate the corner position

-4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.

-5. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
+4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. 5.
+Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
 6. Fill in Cross Index & Section Diagram at bottom of sheet.